-3.1 The CIPFA Code of Practice on Treasury Management (as updated in 2011) requires the County Council to approve:

-- a) a Treasury Management Policy Statement (TMPS) stating the County Council's policies, objectives and approach to risk management of its Treasury Management activities: - b) a framework of suitable Treasury Management Practices (TMPs) setting out the manner in which the County Council will seek to achieve the policies and objectives set out in (a) and prescribing how it will manage and control those activities.
-The Code recommends 12 TMPs. - 3.2 The TMPS referred to in paragraph 3.1 (a) is attached as Appendix A and reflects only very minor changes for 2017/18. - 3.3 The 12 TMPs recommended by the code referred to in paragraph 3.1 (b) which were originally submitted to Members in March 2004 were updated and approved by the Audit Committee on 6 December 2012.
+- 3.1 The CIPFA Code of Practice on Treasury Management (as updated in 2017) requires the County Council to approve: - a Treasury Management Policy Statement (TMPS) stating the County Council's policies, objectives and approach to risk management of its Treasury Management activities; - b) a framework of suitable Treasury Management Practices (TMPs) setting out the manner in which the County Council will seek to achieve the policies and objectives set out in (a) and prescribing how it will manage and control those activities.
+The Code recommends 12 TMPs. - a Capital Strategy setting out a high level overview of how capital expenditure, capital financing and treasury management contribute to the provision of Corporate and service objectives - 3.2 The TMPS referred to in paragraph 3.1 (a) is attached as Appendix A and reflects only very minor changes for 2018/19. - 3.3 The 12 TMPs recommended by the code referred to in paragraph 3.1 (b) which were originally submitted to Members in March 2004 were updated and approved by the Audit Committee on 6 December 2012.

-4.0 ANNUAL TREASURY MANAGEMENT AND INVESTMENT STRATEGY AND MINIMUM REVENUE PROVISION POLICY 2017/18
+4.0 ANNUAL TREASURY MANAGEMENT AND INVESTMENT STRATEGY AND MINIMUM REVENUE PROVISION POLICY 2018/19